Pingyao: Architecture

-Given the extensive history of trade and growing wealth of families in the city in early 19th century China, many families were able to have great fortresslike structures built for themselves.
+Given the extensive history of trade and growing wealth of families in the city in early 19th century China, many families were able to have great fortress-like structures built for themselves.
 One such structure was the Qiao family compound located just outside Pingyao.
 The compound was constructed in 1756, during the Qing Dynasty.
 The Qiao family had made a fortune as merchants of tea and tofu.
-By the third generation, the family head was Qiao Zhiyong who built the merchant business into an Empire over the Shanxi province where Pingyao is located.
+By the third generation, the family head was Qiao Zhiyong, who built the merchant business into an Empire over the Shanxi province where Pingyao is located.
 Zhiyong made several expansions to the compound including Qiao's Grand Courtyard, which actually is an extensive courtyard complex.
 The 8,000+ square meter courtyard complex, meant to resemble the Chinese figure Xi (translates to "pleasure") when viewed from above, features 6 large yards with 20 smaller courtyards within them.
 In total, the courtyards alone are surrounded by 313 rooms with several connective alleys making patrol easy for the guards working within the complex for the Qiao family's protection.
-As for the house itself, the complex reflects a traditional-yet massive- example of a Qing Dynasty mansion.
+As for the house itself, the complex reflects a traditional—yet massive—example of a Qing Dynasty mansion.
 The construction is primarily stone and timber using various traditional methods from the Chinese 18th-19th centuries.
 Many entrances to the grounds are overlooked by large stone guardian lion statues, a symbol of protection in Chinese culture and often applied to Chinese architecture.
 Another notable aspect of the house are the extensive exterior walls, stretching 10 meters high.
 The Qiao family resided in the mansion until the 1980's, where sometime after the massive complex has since been converted to a museum, seeing thousands of visitors annually.